-Vobra duo is an investigational ADC with a cleavable peptide linker designed to deliver a DNA-alkylating duocarmycin payload to dividing and non-dividing cells on solid tumors that express B7-H3.
+Vobra duo (previously known as MGC018) is an investigational ADC with a cleavable peptide linker designed to deliver a DNA-alkylating duocarmycin payload to dividing and non-dividing cells on solid tumors that express B7-H3.
 The underlying ADC technology was licensed from Byondis B.V.
 (Byondis).
-After completing a dose escalation study in 2020, we initiated the Phase 1/2 dose expansion study of vobra duo in patients with metastatic castration-resistant prostate cancer (mCRPC), non-small cell lung cancer (NSCLC), melanoma, squamous cell carcinoma of the head and neck (SCCHN) and triple negative breast cancer (TNBC).
-The purpose of this fully-enrolled study was to evaluate the safety and tolerability, pharmacokinetics, pharmacodynamics and preliminary antitumor activity of the molecule.
-In addition, in early 2022, we initiated a Phase 1/2 dose escalation study of vobra duo in combination with lorigerlimab (formerly MGD019), a bispecific DART molecule designed to block PD-1 and CTLA-4, in patients with solid tumors.
-This study is ongoing.
+After completing a dose escalation study in 2020, we conducted a Phase 1/2 dose expansion study of vobra duo in patients with metastatic castration-resistant prostate cancer (mCRPC), non-small cell lung cancer (NSCLC), melanoma, squamous cell carcinoma of the head and neck (SCCHN) and triple negative breast cancer (TNBC).
+The purpose of this study was to evaluate the safety and tolerability, pharmacokinetics, pharmacodynamics and preliminary antitumor activity of the molecule.

-In late 2022, we initiated the Phase 2 portion of the TAMARACK Phase 2/3 study of vobra duo in patients with mCRPC who have had prior exposure to a taxane and at least one androgen receptor axis-targeted, or ARAT, agent (including abiraterone, enzalutamide or apalutimide), and a PARP (poly adenosine diphosphateribose polymerase) inhibitor, if appropriate.
-This study is designed to evaluate 100 patients across two experimental arms in which they receive vobra duo at either 2.0 mg/kg or 2.7 mg/kg once every four weeks (Q4W).
-This study initially included a control arm in which patients received a second ARAT agent.
-The treatment landscape for patients with mCRPC has evolved with declining acceptability regarding the use of a second ARAT agent in patients who progress on earlier therapies and the approval of a radiopharmaceutical medication.
-Given our objective to enroll TAMARACK and determine an optimal dose expeditiously, as of the first quarter of 2023, we have modified the trial by removing the ARAT control arm and the Phase 3 portion of the study, with regulatory approval for the modified protocol obtained to date in several countries.
-We believe that removal of the control arm should allow us to provide a clinical update in 2024 potentially in support of a subsequent Phase 3 study in mCRPC.
+Preliminary clinical data in mCRPC patients treated with vobra duo from the Phase 1/2 dose expansion study was presented at the 2021 European Society of Medical Oncology (ESMO) Annual Meeting.
+Based on this data, we initiated the TAMARACK Phase 2 study in late 2022.
+This study focuses on mCRPC patients who have had prior exposure to a taxane and at least one androgen receptor axis-targeted, or ARAT, agent (including abiraterone, enzalutamide or apalutimide), and a PARP (poly adenosine diphosphate-ribose polymerase) inhibitor, if appropriate.
+The TAMARACK study is designed to evaluate 100 patients across two experimental arms in which participants receive vobra duo at either 2.0 mg/kg or 2.7 mg/kg once every four weeks (Q4W), rather than the 3.0 mg/kg dose received every three weeks (Q3W) in the earlier dose expansion study.
+We completed enrollment of the study in the fourth quarter of 2023, having enrolled a total of 177 patients, exceeding the targeted number of patients.
+We expect to provide a clinical update in the second quarter of 2024 and potentially again later in 2024.